PawelKosiorek/jack-compiler-back-end/README.md

 This part of the compiler comprises the following classes:

 Parser, which handles parsing a single .vm file.

-CodwRiter, which generates Hack code into the corresponding output file.
+CodeWriter, which generates Hack code into the corresponding output file.

-VMTranslator, which
+VMTranslator, which is a top-level driver.

 Please visit www.nand2tetris.org for more information.